iramsk02/DataEngineering-Kafka-Zookeper-Real-Time-User-Activity-Tracker/README.md

 # Real-Time User Activity Tracker

 🌟 **Overview**
 This project implements a complete, containerized, real-time data pipeline for tracking and visualizing user activity (e.g., clicks, page views, session data) on a website.
-It leverages core Data Engineering technologies like **Kafka** and **ZooKeeper** to ensure highly available, fault-tolerant, and scalable data ingestion.
+It leverages core Data Engineering technologies like **Kafka**  to ensure highly available, fault-tolerant, and scalable data ingestion.

 The system uses an event-driven architecture to instantly stream user events from the frontend, through Kafka, to a backend consumer for processing and real-time visualization.